 This is a guest post.
-If you would like to write for Becoming Press then please consider submitting a guest post here.
+If you would like to write for Becoming Press then please consider joining our writing team here.
 You may read about the author at the end of the article.

 When I became a Christian, one of the desires of my heart was to learn how to pray effectively.
 I did not know who to talk to neither did I know where to start.
 During the process of me having these questions in my heart, I found out that there was a group of ladies who prayed daily for the church I was attending at the time.

 I decided to go to one of their prayer sessions and my life has never been the same since.
 One of the major things I learned from them was to pray scripturally.
 In other words, I had to make sure whatever I prayed about agrees with the scriptures.

 Now that I am a wife and a mother, I am forever grateful that whenever I am dealing with a very challenging situation, all I need to do is to find a promise in the word of God, pray it, and believe that what I have asked God for is already mine.